bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

   - `dir`: Either `'ltr'` or `'rtl'`, corresponding to the language currently selected by the storybook user.
   - `service`: The service selected by the storybook user.
 - `services`: Array of services to filter LANGUAGE_VARIANT's provided into a smaller subset.
 Optional.
 - `options`: Object containing additional context for the input provider.
-Optional
+Optional.
   - `defaultService`: String to set the default for the select knob in storybook.

 `dirDecorator` - A storybook decorator function that uses `inputProvider` internally to provide direction control.
 It calls the storybook function with an object containing `dir`, `script` and the `service` name.